bibekrj/bibekrj/README.md

 # 💫 About Me:
 Hello World!
 I am Bibek.
-I am a Graduate Research Assistant and Student Software Development Lead at Wright State University, Dayton, Ohio. <br>I am currently working on Graph Neural Networks and Adversarial Machine Learning, and Discord Bot sometimes. <br>Python is my choice of weaponry.
-I also do JS, Java, and C# if forced to :P<br>
+I am a Graduate Research Assistant and Student Software Development Lead at Wright State University, Dayton, Ohio. <br>I am currently working on Graph Neural Networks and Adversarial Machine Learning.
+When I am not working on my research, I am leading the Wright State University's Computer Science Department @CSE-devteam, tinkering on my RasPI Homelab, or helping students containerize their stack on the department's high-performance computing cluster.

 ## 🌐 Socials: